-Footnote: Under extreme driving conditions listed above, it may be necessary to replace your spark plugs at more frequent intervals.
+\ Footnote: Under extreme driving conditions listed above, it may be necessary to replace your spark plugs at more frequent intervals.
 For further assistance in determining the most suitable service maintenance intervals for your vehicle, please contact your authorized GM Dealer.
 Extreme service is for vehicles mainly driven off-road in four-wheel drive or used in farming, mining, forestry, or snow plowing.

-Additional Required Services - Severe Service Every 72 000 km (45,000 mi)
+Additional Required Services - Severe Service

-Change automatic transmission fluid.
+• Change automatic transmission fluid and filter.

-• Change rear axle fluid, if equipped with AWD.
+Change rear axle fluid, if equipped with AWD.
 Do not directly power wash the transfer case and/or front/rear axle output seals.
 High pressure water can overcome the seals and contaminate the transfer case fluid.
 Contaminated fluid will decrease the life of the transfer case and/or axles and should be replaced.